Skip to main content

 • Individual courses taken abroad or on a remote international program do not count towards College of Arts and Science AXLE requirements.

-• VU students participating on CIEE programs may not take Arizona State University (ASU) Online courses while abroad.
+• VU students may not take online courses while abroad.
+This includes Arizona State University (ASU) Online courses offered through CIEE.

 Study Abroad and Remote International Course Equivalency Review Policy